TheRustifyer/dotfiles/README.md

 >
 > Optional:
 > If you're on *Windows*, as the time of writing your system most likely come with `Windows Terminal` by deafult.
-> So pick a `cmd` shell and run `c:\msys64\usr\bin\env MSYSTEM=MINGW64 MSYS2_PATH_TYPE=inherit c:\msys64\usr\bin\bash -i -l`
+> So pick a `cmd` shell and run `C:\msys64\usr\bin\env MSYSTEM=MINGW64 MSYS2_PATH_TYPE=inherit c:\msys64\usr\bin\bash -i -l`
 > and you'll have a login bash shell powered with the `mingw64` *git for Windows* but from **MSYS2** installation

-1. Ensure that you did everything properly before and run ```bash pwd``` and check if your opened shell points to your native *Windows* home directory
+1. [Windows only] Ensure that you did everything properly before and run ```bash pwd``` and check if your opened shell points to your native *Windows* home directory
 2. `git clone --bare git@github.com:TheRustifyer/dotfiles.git "$HOME"/.cfg` (replace the URL for the *HTTPS* variant if you need)
 3. `git --git-dir="$HOME"/.cfg/ --work-tree="$HOME" checkout`

 >[!NOTE]
 >
 > Just copy and paste the second point for checkout and directly "install" the configuration files.
-> Other tutorials configure again the alias for the bare repo and the gitignore, which will cause merge conflicts,
+> Other tutorials configure again the alias for the bare repo and the gitignore, which will cause merge conflicts, and it's completely unnecesary.
-> and it's completely unnecesary.
-As stated, use the provided commands above to cleanly install the dotfiles.
-The `config`
-> alias will be set up later
+> As stated, use the provided commands above to cleanly install the dotfiles.
+The `config` alias will be set up later automatically.

+## Completing the setup

+### Terminal tools

+Remember when I told you about the `Unix` like tools that could have been rewrite in `Rust`?
+// TODO complete

 ## Why?